scopatz/hdf5-is-for-lovers/flmake/scopatz_scipy2012_flmake.rst

 .. break

-* Independent source and project directories where search PATHs are defined for discovering code.
+* ``flmake`` has independent source and project directories which are searched for code Units.

 Description Sidecar Files